scraperwiki/dumptruck/readme.md

 It would be cool if I can come up with a way for `dt.insert` to return the [rowid](http://www.sqlite.org/lang_createtable.html#rowid)(s) of the row(s) that are being saved.
 Dunno how annoying this would be....

+### Retrieving

+You can use normal SQL to retrieve data from the database.

+    data = dt.execute('SELECT * FROM `diesel-engineers`')

+The data come back as a list of dictionaries, one dictionary per row.
+They are coerced to different python types depending on their database types.

 ### Individual values
 It's often useful to be able to quickly and easily save one metadata value.